Five Questions from African Literature to Help You Reflect on 2018

 Here is a list of questions from the best literature to help you usher in the new year:

 Mornings are not what we think they are.
 We do not all wake up well rested, and often when I leave my house at 6:30 a.m. in the morning there is still no light to distinguish night from day.
 "Tall dreams possess that short zest/ of energy that makes you run all night/ In that dark 27 hours per day/ When 11 pm rings at 7 o'clock," Phillip Zhuwao writes in the opening lines of Sunrise Poison.
 It's rare to find poems that help me describe life in graduate school where rest is hard to come by.

 Zhuwao finished writing Sunrise Poison in 1994 a year after I was born, and he died three years later at twenty-seven.
 His poetry collection was only published this year.
 He had a difficult life and his poems are obsessed with death as he grieves his literary hero Dambudzo Marechera, as well as other friends and family that have passed.
-It takes a moment to settle into his poems because his rhythm is a little unsteady, but his gentle tones come out in his questions.
+It's hard to settle into his poems because his rhythm is a little unsteady, and like his hero Marechera, his depiction of women's bodies is troubling.
+His book is worth engaging and his gentle tones come out in his questions.
 "Have you slept well?"
 He says in "the jar of chrysanthemums."

 Where will all my nothing go? — Selves: An Afro Anthology of Creative Nonfiction curated by Basit Jamiu